 This dish has a very refreshing and summer-y taste.
 It's a perfect lunch or dinner for any occasion.
 You'll only need a few basic ingredients and in just 30 minutes you'll feel like you're eating at a seaside restaurant.

-Even though I tasted orange before in seafood salads, I've never had an orange risotto so the idea intrigued me.
+Even though I added orange before in seafood salads, I've never had an orange risotto so the idea intrigued me.
 Could it work?
 Or would it be too sweet?
-The squid has a really delicate flavor and it can be easily overwhelmed so the good thing to do in this case is to add the orange juice a little bit at a time while the risotto cooks and taste every time to be able to find the right balance and stop at the right moment.
+The squid has a really delicate flavor and it can be easily overwhelmed so the good thing to do in this case is to add the orange juice a little bit at a time while the ricecooks and taste every time to be able to find the right balance and stop at the right moment.

-- 160g (2/3 cup) Carnaroli Rice
+- ⅔ cup Carnaroli Rice

-- 1 Orange (juice and zest)
+- 1 Orange, juice and zest

-- 1 tbsp Butter
+- 1 tablespoon Butter

-- Lemon zest
+- ½ Lemon zest

 - 2 large Squids

-- 1/2 White Onion
+- ½ White Onion

-- Fish Stock (or Vegetable)
+- 2 cups Fish or Vegetable Stock

 - Black Pepper

-- EVO Oil
+- Olive Oil

 - Drizzle a pan with oil and toast the rice for 2-3 minutes, then add the squids with the marinade and let evaporate the liquid.
 Then add a couple of ladles of stock and wait until it's all absorbed before adding some more.
 Cook the risotto for about 15-20 minutes.